krzysztoftalar/trillo-shop-client-react-redux/README.md

 ## About The Project

-_This is the client-side of the Trillo shop application.
+_This is the client-side of the Trillo Shop application.
 The project is under construction..._

 <br/>